deliriarte/Manifold-Learning/README.md

      * 1.3  Convolutional Autoencoder applied to the augmentated data obtained by mix-up strategy from the original dataset.
      * 1.4  Transfer learning method using the Human Connectome Project (HCP).

  - Regularization: in this folder you can find the notebook used to perform elasticnet regression on the extracted features and the behavioral scores.
+The parameters of the model were obtained using LOOCV. --- now running with NESTED LOOCV (to be upload)

 In notebook utilites you can find main .py notebooks containing general function used between all the other jupyter notebooks.